-Hometown Lawn, LLC (HTL) is a local, family-owned small business offering lawn, landscape, irrigation and drainage solutions to the Kansas City area.
-Formed in April 2010 with one employee, HTL has grown into a company of over a dozen employees that provides services to over 1,200 clients.
-Owned & operated by a licensed Civil Engineer adds unmatched value to the competitive edge.
+Hometown Lawn, LLC (HTL) is a local, family owned small business offering lawn, landscape, irrigation and drainage solutions to the Kansas City area.
+Formed in April 2010 with one employee, HTL has grown into a company of over a dozen employees that has provided services to over 2,500 clients.
+Woman owned along with a licensed Civil Engineer we see unmatched value to the competitive edge.

 Forming a business in the middle of the greatest recession in recent history and in an industry that has no barrier-to-entry, seems all but foolish to most.
 Maybe so, but need, desire and old-fashioned hard work seem to formulate success.
-At the beginning, David was self-employed as a partner in a small engineering firm that was struggling in the poor economic conditions.
-Realizing and recognizing the need for an alternate income, he started mowing lawns on the weekends and after-hours.
+At the beginning, Holly was employed part-time and David was self-employed as a partner in a small engineering firm that was struggling in the poor economic conditions.
+Realizing and recognizing the need for an alternate income, he started mowing lawns on the weekends and after-hours and Holly began spreading the word.
 Resourcing friends, family and social media the HTL client list grew as did the demand for services.

 In the years to come, HTL saw revenues more than double and staff nearly triple.
 The company was acquiring and renewing contracts by many nationally recognized businesses because of the value and service being provided.